synsandacks/synsandacks.github.io/_posts/2022-07-13-radius-packet-types.md

 ![labuser-packets](/assets/img/07122022/labuser-packets.png)

-The access-request packet looks exactly the same as the previous example with the exception of the user-name and password being different.
-For brevity we will only examine the access-accept packet sent back from ISE.
+Again, we will be skipping the Access-Accept packet for brevity.

 Looking at the RADIUS section of the access-accept packet we see the following: